data-edu/data-science-in-education/_book/16-teaching-data-science.md

 learning, but Walkthrough 7 expands Walkthrough 1 by its focus on modeling the effects of courses, and Walkthrough 8 takes a *predictive*, rather than explanatory, goal, through the use of machine learning.
-Other challenges, such as processing and preparing data, are introduced in the first walkthrough and - reflective of their importance and ubiquity - returned to in each of the subsequent chapters.
+Other challenges, such as processing and preparing data, are introduced in the first walkthrough and---reflective of their importance and ubiquity---returned to in each of the subsequent chapters.

 ### Differentiation